VictordeBaare/VictordeBaare.github.io/index.md

 Mend and Snyk can be integrated in your current DevOps process.
 Whereas GitLab and GitGuardian are full platforms which offer these services.

-Now with adding SCA is not enough.
+Now adding SCA is not enough.
 Integrating it in your development process is crucial.
 These tools can highlight issues, but the development team needs to resolve them.
 I would advice to add the scans to your pull request process.
-Similar to a gated build add the SCA check to your pipeline.
-With this you are ahead of the issues, but we arent there yet.
+Similar to a gated build, add the SCA check to your pipeline.
+With this you are ahead of some issues, but we aren't there yet.
 We also need to scan existing application which might not deploy very often anymore.
 So a nightly build is also crucial to get informed over new security issues in existing packages!

 If you combine these two pipelines with a team which is eager to fix these kind of issues then you already tackled a set of security issues and made your software a bit more secure.